 - Be aware of postsecondary admissions requirements and deadlines.
 It is the postsecondary institution that determines admissions requirements into their postsecondary courses – not the high school.
 Postsecondary institutions also set their own application deadlines and timelines for admission.

 - High School Graduation Requirements: Students should learn and understand the number of credits and courses needed to graduate from Fridley High School.
 Enrollment in an incorrect PSEO class could result in delayed high school graduation, so careful planning and communication with the high school is very important.
 Fridley High School will work with students in choosing generally comparable courses to meet requirements.
-Your dean will work with you to complete this form: PSEO/FHS Course Worksheet 2021-22
+Please work with your dean to make sure you register for required courses.

 - Decide where to enroll – and which courses to take.
 There is no list of available PSEO courses available across the state.
 Students should locate the list of PSEO courses offered by the postsecondary institution where they would like to enroll.
 Refer to the list of PSEO participating institutions approved to offer PSEO in Minnesota: https://education.mn.gov/MDE/dse/ccs/pseo/040787